Search other staff

 Research Areas

-Trauma and memory studies, holocaust and genocide studies, childhood studies, child soldier narratives, African life writing and social media technologies.,
+Trauma and memory studies, holocaust and genocide studies, childhood studies, child soldier narratives, African life writing, social media technologies.,

 Profile

-Nick Mdika Tembo is an author, human rights advocate and professor of English in the Department of Literary Studies at the University of Malawi.
-He is also a Research Fellow in the Department of English at University of the Free State, South Africa.
+Nick Mdika Tembo is a Professor of English in the School of Humanities and Social Sciences at the University of Malawi.
 The primary focus of his research is in trauma and memory studies and his thematic fields include holocaust and genocide studies, childhood studies, child soldier narratives, African life writing, and social media technologies.
-He has extensively published in these research fields.

 Publications